New York man crushed to death by elevator at apartment building

-(CNN)A 30-year-old man was crushed to death by a elevator at a New York high-rise on Thursday, police said.
+(CNN)A 30-year-old man was crushed to death by an elevator at a New York high-rise on Thursday, police said.

 The man was pinned by the elevator between the basement and first floor of the building on Third Avenue on the East Side of Manhattan, according to Det.
 Sophia Mason, a police spokeswoman.